orozimbro/kubernetes-ingress-controller/docs/deployment/minikube.md

 ## Setup environment variables

 Next, we will setup an environment variable with the IP address at which Kong is accesssible.
-This will be used to actually send reqeusts into the Kubernetes cluster.
+This will be used to actually send requests into the Kubernetes cluster.

 ```bash